Find it hard to fit in a lunchtime workout? Stuck in the office all day with no access to a gym?

 - Strength Training: Unlike a hard interval session, stairs also target the lower limb muscles.
 Do the stairs a few times and you will feel the lactic acid seeping into your legs

-A stairs workout by no means should outright place a speed session on the track or hill workout.
+A stairs workout by no means should outright replace a speed session on the track or hill workout.
 The stairs, however, provide a new stimulus that your body has to adapt to.
 Also, if you are taking part in a more extreme triathlon with trail running or varying terrain, running stairs will help you prepare.